soultice/fips/README.md

     path: String
     # This name will be displayed for debugging purposes
     name: String
-    # P.I.M.P.S will change the response status to this value
+    # Fips will change the response status to this value
     responseStatus: u16,
     # Sleep for ms
     sleep: u64